ihmcrobotics/ihmc-build/README.md

 Setting `snapshotMode=true` changes the version to `SNAPSHOT-$branchName-$integrationNumber` and enables parsing of versions declared as `SNAPSHOT-*`, matching them to artifacts found to be available on IHMC's Artifactory snapshots repos.

+### Troubleshooting

+##### Group property requirement

+The [Gradle composite builds](https://docs.gradle.org/current/userguide/composite_builds.html) feature requires the `group` and `version` project properties to be set on all of the included projects.
+This is a common reason why a dependency build will not be included.
+See more at https://docs.gradle.org/current/userguide/composite_builds.html.

+##### Gradle file trio requirement

+The `ihmc-build` plugin requires all projects to have a `build.gradle`, `settings.gradle`, and `gradle.properties` file to qualify for build inclusion.
+This another common reason that projects don't make it into the build.

 ### Learn more

 Gradle Plugin Site: https://plugins.gradle.org/plugin/us.ihmc.ihmc-build